 Image from Wikipedia

-The first problem is, what coordinate system should I use to represent the player’s position and direction?
-A common way of tessalating a sphere is to subdivide an isocahedron.
-That isocahedron, when unfolded, can look like this:
+The first problem is: what coordinate system should I use to represent the player’s position and direction, in a way that makes walking around the pole shorter than walking around the equator?
+A common way of tesselating a sphere is to subdivide an icosahedron.
+(Note: if you want to use square tiles instead of hexagon tiles, unwrap a cube.)
+That icosahedron, when unfolded, can look like this:

 Idea 1: two-level coordinate system